This post may contain affiliate links.

-Tips on how to explore the Blue Mountains in one day, while traveling near Sydney, Australia.
+Tips on how to spend a day in the Blue Mountains while traveling near Sydney, Australia.

 So for anyone frantically trying to plan some activities for the Blue Mountains, unsure of where to start and hoping to explore on a budget, here is how my boyfriend and I spent a day in this beautiful, rugged, peaceful area.